The work of a management consultant is not for the faint of heart.

 A healthy benchmark is 10–15 percent of annual revenue.

 Take Falcon Wealth Planning, which grew from roughly $250 million to $1.5 billion in assets over five years.
 In an interview with Amy Parvaneh, Founder of Select Advisors Institute, Falcon’s CEO explained that when the firm made about $1 million in revenue, it spent $100 K–$150 K on marketing.
-At $20 million in revenue, the same ratio meant $2–3 million in direct advertising and another $3 million in staff and operational support.
+At $20 million in revenue, the same ratio meant $2–3 million in direct advertising and another $3 million in staff and operational support, collectively $5 MILLION on growth.

 That long-term discipline—keeping marketing as a fixed share of revenue—turned steady reinvestment into exponential growth.